emlearn/emlearn-micropython/README.md

 ## Status
 **Minimally useful**

+- Has been tested on `armv6m` (RP2040) and `x64` (Unix port)
+- Pre-built modules are available for the most common architectures/devices

+## Features

-- Can perform classification with [RandomForest](https://en.wikipedia.org/wiki/Random_forest)/DecisionTree models
+- Classification with [RandomForest](https://en.wikipedia.org/wiki/Random_forest)/DecisionTree models
+- Classification and on-device learning with [K-Nearest Neighbors (KNN)](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm)
 - Installable as a MicroPython native module.
 No rebuild/flashing needed
 - Models can be loaded at runtime from a .CSV file in disk/flash
-- Pre-built modules are available for the most common architectures/devices
-- Has been tested on `armv6m` (RP2040) and `x64` (Unix port)

 ## Prerequisites

 Minimally you will need

 - Python 3.10+ on host
-- MicroPython running onto your device
+- MicroPython 1.20+ running onto your device

 #### Download repository